mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 *Client: so, you suggest to get rid of reverts in KeysManager, and to set the 'if'-conditions.
 If the condition is not met, then the ballot effects are not applied, but the ballot is still marked as finalised.
 Am I right?*

 Not completely.
-I suggest to keep the reverts, but here [VotingToChangeKeys.sol#L297](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/VotingToChangeKeys.sol#L297) and in all similar places, replace the external call with a structure, for example `keysManager.addMiningKey.value (0) (affectedKey);`, i.e. ignore pop-up exceptions.
+I suggest to keep the reverts, but here [VotingToChangeKeys.sol#L297](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/VotingToChangeKeys.sol#L297) and in all similar places, replace the external call with a code like `keysManager.addMiningKey.value (0) (affectedKey);`, i.e. ignore pop-up exceptions.

 Now that I have outlined such a rebellious though, I started doubting myself.
 Maybe, as an alternative — we could get rid of the reverts in the code that applies the changes and ignore the changes, if they cannot be applied, i.e. just `return;`.

-*Client: if we consider the negative consequences of unfinalised ballots, then I see only one instance with the function VotingToChange._decreaseValidatorLimit (described above).*
+*Client: if we consider the negative consequences of unfinalised ballots, then I see only one instance with the function `VotingToChange._decreaseValidatorLimit` (described above).*

-*We can change the code for all the KeysManager functions that are called from VotingToChangeKeys, so that they do not initiate revert, but rather return false if it fails.
-Then the finalisation function will not do a revert (as done with VotingToManageEmissionFunds) and we can do without `prefinalise`.*
+*We can change the code for all the `KeysManager` functions that are called from `VotingToChangeKeys`, so that they do not initiate revert, but rather return false if it fails.
+Then the finalisation function will not do a revert (as done with `VotingToManageEmissionFunds`) and we can do without `prefinalise`.*

 *It was decided to replace the reverts with returns, as you suggested above.
 Now when finalising the ballot, if the conditions at the time of finalisation are not met, the transaction will still pass, but the changes will not be applied.
 This has been fixed at [PR 155](https://github.com/poanetwork/poa-network-consensus-contracts/pull/155).
 To fix the problem with the `_decreaseValidatorLimit` function in the `VotingToChange._finalizeBallot` function, the code is changed as follows: [diff](https://github.com/poanetwork/poa-network-consensus-contracts/pull/155/files#diff-1b5bd6dd22e70fb3f22f92d5589b038fR217) — i.e. the ballot limit change happens once (during the first finalisation transaction).
 If the finalisation attempts are repeated, the counter value does not change, so that it cannot be increased by cheaters.*